Answered By: Laura Percival Last Updated: Jun 06, 2025 Views: 241

 The main databases for music students are:

-• RILM Abstracts of Music Literature - This is the major source for discovering what journal articles (and other material) have been written about (mainly classical) music.
+- RILM Abstracts of Music Literature with Full Text - This is the major source for discovering what journal articles (and other material) have been written about (mainly classical) music.

-• JSTOR (Arts and Sciences III) - This covers around 50 titles full-text but is archival so recent articles are not included.
+- JSTOR Archival Journals and Primary Sources Collection - This covers around 50 titles full-text but is archival so recent articles are not included.
 Articles in JSTOR may be effectively searched for though RILM.

-• Rock's Back Pages - An archive of reviews, interviews and features from the early '60s to the present day please note - this database has its own username and password to log in.
-Follow the link to see the details.
+- Rock's Back Pages - An archive of reviews, interviews and features from the early '60s to the present day.

 We also have access to online music and video resources:

-• Naxos Video Library - Streaming video from Naxos and several labels. please note - this database has its own username and password to log in.
-Follow the link to see the details.
+Naxos Video Library - Streaming video from Naxos and several labels.

 Related Topics